 It was very much in my city that at a friend’s wedding – It’s always weddings, isn’t it – I ended up having 14 shots of tequila.
 I had the stomach for it, but the big revelation on this day was that tequila – or rather, excessive amounts of it – has a graver effect on my emotional state.

 When someone for some weird reason scolded me – apparently they thought, mistakenly, I was responsible for getting someone else drunk – all I could do was cry.
 Yup!
 Not the full-blown tears pouring through my eyes kind of crying but the “what did I do?”
 “This is not fair”… Blah!
 Blah!!
 Blah!!
 Kind of whiny crying.

 This is what I got for loving tequila all these years.
 Humph!

 Hard Rock Cafe, Birmingham, England – New Year’s Eve and I was in Birmingham with my wife – of one year – and best friend, and we had got ourselves seats at Hard Rock Cafe – now closed – on Broad Street.

-It was the right kind of getting drunk where everyone was just happy and we danced and welcomed the New Year in a cheerful and happy way.
+It was the right kind of getting drunk where everyone was just happy, and we danced and welcomed the New Year cheerfully and happily.